+977 01 4516813 / 4512647 info@crystalmountaintreks.com

 • Three nights twin sharing hotel accommodation at Hotel Tibet (3 star) in Kathmandu

-• Round trip airfare: Kathmandu to Lukla
+• Airfare: Kathmandu to Lukla to Kathmandu

 • Meals as indicated in the itinerary